Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the right of the cross represents an approaching influence or something to be embraced.
+Click for DetailsThe fourth card, placed below the significator, represents Water.
+It describes your emotions, meditations, and the influence of love.
 The Fool, when reversed: Apathy, negligence, and dangerous carelessness.
 Unquenchable wanderlust.
 Obsession with someone or something.
 Losing all sense of proportion.
 Foolhardy adventuring and lack of interest in critical matters.
 Immature or unrealistic ideals.
 Strange impulses and desires coming from unexpected sources.
 Vanity, delirium, folly, and oblivion.